 Snakehead Betta Care Guide

-While caring for snakehead betta fish isn’t that challenging, there are many critical details you should know to keep them in an aquarium.
+While caring for Snakehead betta fish isn’t that challenging, there are many critical details you should know to keep them happy and healthy in an aquarium.

-The snakehead fish species is carnivorous and feeds on a wide range of meat-based meals.
+The Snakehead betta fish species is carnivorous and feeds on a wide range of meat-based meals.
 In the wild, they feed on any animal that fits in their mouth, including small crayfish, with their most common meal being insect larvae.